Rosen010/WoW-API/README.md

 # WoW-API
-World of Warcraft API that can be easily integrated into any .NET app.
+.NET library that provides ready to use functionality from the World of Warcraft API